DigitalGardeningCollective/front-porch/README.md

 - Publisher
 - Workbench

-I cloned my fork repo into the "Publisher" folder.
+I cloned my forked repo into the "Publisher" folder.

 ### Step 3 - Use the terminal in order to navigate to your front porch folder and then run `npm install` in order to install all of the necessary packages.
 The dependencies of Front Porch v1.0.0 is consistent with the dependencies that Quartz v4.2.3 relies on.